Our History |

 With the help of a grassroots grant from the Anson County Arts Council and the N.C.
 Arts Council, the ACWC was able to sponsor its first county-wide writing contest and to provide speakers and workshops that were open to the general public and club members.

-The first prose and poetry contest honored winners in Youth and Adult categories.
-In 1990, the contest added a Children's category and that format has been in place ever since.
-(First-place winners in each category for 2012-2022 categories are featured on Contests page.)
 In the meantime, grant-funded club activities included readings and workshops conducted by Ruth Moose (Creativity in Writing), Suzanne Newton (Creative Writing as a Community Resource), Grace Gibson (What Judges Are Looking For), Dannye Romine Powell and Phillip Gerard (N.C.
 Writers' Network Blumenthal Writers and Readers Series), Stephen Smith (Structuring the Short Story), Dr. Leon Smith (Preparing Scripts for Puppets), Ron Bayes (Poetry and Publication), Dori Sanders (Clover), and Dr. Walter Woodson (Simple Steps Toward Getting Published).

 After the 1991 contest, club members decided to publish the prize-winning poetry and prose in a spiral-bound book, and named a book committee: Walter Turner, Sandra Bruney and Elbert Marshall, chair.
 With grant funds from the Anson County Arts Council and the Grassroots Program of the N.C Arts Council, the first volume of Anson Pathways was published.
 The cover page was designed by Bruney and the volume consisted of 132 pages.